 The evaluation of the Web shows that people want to access information easily, store them in a personal way, and share them with the others.
 There are numerous tools and services built in recent years in different categories having Web 2.0 capability.
-Examples include Social Bookmarking Tools (YouTube, del.icio.us, Flickr,), Blogs (blogger.com, Google Blog), Social Networking Tools (MySpace, LinkedIn) and other related tools.
-New tools and services are built and open to the Web community continuously.
-New blogs and data are published every second.
+Examples include Social Bookmarking Tools (YouTube, del.icio.us, Flickr), Blogs (blogger.com, Google Blog), Social Networking Tools (MySpace, LinkedIn) and other related tools.
 The users of these tools have the opportunity to use different tools and decide the best ones in their perspective.
-Users don't need to know about the version of the tools and services [1].
+Users do not need to know about the version of the tools and services [1].
 However, having many tools in similar areas is a problem.
-If a user wants to use some other tools, how can the user move the data from the previous tool to the new tool?
-What if the user decides to use similar tools in the same environment and compare information at the same time?
+What if a user wants to use some other tools, how can the user move the data from the previous tool to the new tool?
+What if the user decides to use similar tools in the same environment and compares information at the same time?
 In other words, users should have a flexible environment to use multiple tools at the same time.
-In the current Web 2.0 domain, it is not easy to say that which tools and services are the best because of the large number of existing tools and the continuous development of new tools.

 A possible solution may be to define an architecture defining a model for integration to combine similar tools and use multiple services to user community to solve this problem.
-The web technologies such as RSS (Really Simple Syndication)[2], ATOM[3] AJAX (Asynchronous JavaScript and XML)[4], microformats[5], and REST (Representational State Transfer)[6] provide flexible Web-accessible data and services for Web 2.0 applications.
+The web technologies such as RSS (Really Simple Syndication) [2], ATOM [3], AJAX (Asynchronous JavaScript and XML) [4], microformats [5], and REST (Representational State Transfer) [6] provide flexible Web-accessible data and services for Web 2.0 applications.
 However, although the current systems are for the most part good, they are independent of each other.
-Huge amount of data distributed over different tools and services exists in the Web A large fraction of this data is duplicated.
-What is needed is an integration model that would bridge the different tools and services.
-In the 90s the software and system releases were not frequent.
-Now, people don't careen to know about version of the software and systems.
-That is not really needed because today's tools provide services that always improve [1].
-There are many tools in Web 2.0 but we are not sure which tools will improve and will be embraced by the web communities.
+Huge amount of data distributed over different tools and services exists in the Web.
 So, in this rapid development cycle one tool might have an advantage to the other tool and vice versa.
-For example, the annotation tools for scholarly papers are currently detached from the capabilities provided by other research tools.

 One of the features of Web 2.0 is the focus on the people.
 The platform is motivated by questioning how people should interact with each other and easily share data in the Web.
 The resulting tools are easy to use, and allow people to put information and download them easily.
-However, there is no such a mechanism to combine them and have richer data or metadata integrated services For example, one metadata captured from one resource may be needed to be stored, shared and uploaded to other tools.
-This can be achieved using Web services, or Web 2.0 technologies defined earlier such as AJAX and REST.
+However, there is no such a mechanism to combine them and have richer data or metadata integrated services.
 This model is created using native tools and wrappers around them without re-building the tools.
 Also local capabilities for example local search capabilities can be added and embedded in different client models, such as gadgets.
 So, the model has the capability to upload information to the tools and download information from them.
 The model should also provide sharing of logging of users.